Elchanz3/android_kernel_samsung_r11s/Documentation/driver-api/pm/devices.rst

 actions that either require user space to be available, or at least won't interfere with user space.

-For details refer to Documentation/driver-api/pm/notifiers.rst.
+For details refer to :doc:`notifiers`.

 Device Low-Power (suspend) States